Linaro/website/_posts/2019/04/2019-06-13-highlights-from-lund-linux-con-2019.md

 layout: post
 date: 2019-06-13 00:00:00
 description: >-
-  A few weeks one of Linaro attended Lund Linux Con 2019, the largest conference in Scandinavia focused on the Linux Kernel.
+  A few weeks ago, Linaro attended Lund Linux Con 2019, the largest conference in Scandinavia focused on the Linux Kernel.
 Here are some of the highlights.
 categories:
   - Blog